symfony-cmf/symfony-cmf/src/Symfony/Cmf/Bundle/PhpcrCommandsBundle/README.md

-This is the PHPCR commands bundle for the Symfony2 content management framework.

-See http://cmf.symfony-project.org/ for more information about the CMF.
+# Useful commands for PHPCR

-This bundle contains console commands to manipulate the content repository
+This bundle contains console commands to manipulate the content repository.

 DISCLAIMER: This bundle is still in an experimental state.

+It is part of the (symfony-cmf)[https://github.com/symfony-cmf/symfony-cmf] repository and additionally exposed standalone repository in case you do not want the rest of the symfony-cmf bundles.

+**Never commit to the standalone repository.** All commits and pull requests go to the main repository https://github.com/symfony-cmf/symfony-cmf
+Maintainers: See docs/StandaloneBundles.md for how to update the standalone repository.

-# Standalone Installation
+# Installation

-*If you are using this bundle inside the symfony-cmf distribution, you do not need this step.*
+### With symfony-cmf

+Please see the main README at https://github.com/symfony-cmf/symfony-cmf

+### Standalone

 This bundle depends on a PHPCR implementation.
 The easiest is to follow the installation instruction of the [DoctrinePHPCRBundle](https://github.com/symfony-cmf/DoctrinePHPCRBundle)

-Once you have installed the pre-requisites, add this bundle to your project and register it with autoload and the app kernel.
+Once you have installed the pre-requisites, add this repository into your project and

+* Add `Symfony\Cmf\Bundle\PhpcrCommandsBundle\PhpcrCommandsBundle` to your Kernel's registerBundles() method
+* Add autoloader for the Symfony\Cmf namespace

-# Additional requirements
+# Additional requirements for the phpcr:fixtures:load command

 To use the phpcr:fixtures:load command, you additionally need the Doctrine data-fixtures and the symfony doctrine fixtures bundle: